Mukeshdixena/Expense-Tracker-Backend/README.md

-Based on the screenshots of your **Expense Tracker** app built with **Node.js**, here’s a polished and professional README file you can use on GitHub or any portfolio platform:

----

 # 💸 Expense Tracker App

 A full-stack web application built using **Node.js**, **Express**, **Sequelize**, and **MySQL** that helps users track daily expenses, categorize spending, and upgrade to a premium membership for enhanced features.